Will switching to natural afro hair products save you money?

 In short, the answer is: yes.
 But let’s root the argument in context...

-With supermarkets and drug stores offering “afro hair products” at prices lower than £1, it can be tempting to throw them into your shopping cart in a bid to save money.
+With black hair shops, supermarkets and beauty supply stores offering “afro hair products” at prices lower than £5, it can be tempting to throw them into your shopping cart in a bid to save money.

 You might think you’re getting a bargain, but if you buy cheap, you tend to get cheap.